Gninoskcaj/jacksonmooring.com/_drafts/book.md

 > _”It is too late for that.
 I shall never be better than I am.
 I shall sink lower, and be worse.”_

 Carton is  a brilliant but depressed and cynical drunkard.
 He is constantly referring to what he calls his "bad luck".
-He is full of loathes himself because of what he sees as a wasted life.
+He loathes himself because of what he sees as a wasted life.

 ### ⚠ **Spoiler Alert** ⚠

 ***

-// A brief summary of how Darnay got to Paris

-// Ending
+Charles Darnay, Lucie's husband, is arrested and put in prison and sentenced to death.
+Just hours before the sentence is to be carried out Sydney Carton changes places with him.
+And is killed in his place.
+His last unspoken thoughts are prophetic:

+> “I see that I hold a sanctuary in their hearts, and in the hearts of their descendants, generations hence.
+I see her, an old woman, weeping for me on the anniversary of this day.
+I see her and her husband, their course done, lying side by side in their last earthly bed, and I know that each was not more honoured and held sacred in the other's soul, than I was in the souls of both...
+>
+> “It is a far, far better thing that I do, than I have ever done; it is a far, far better rest that I go to than I have ever known.”

+The main theme of the book is resurrection, Dr. Manette is "recalled to life".
+In Carton's last words we see this theme again.

+> “I am the Resurrection and the Life, saith the Lord: he that believeth in me, though he were dead, yet shall he live: and whosoever liveth and believeth in me shall never die.”

-// Summary
+### Summary

-* Themes
-* Style
-* Conclusion
+This book confirms what I have been told, Charles Dickens was a great writer.
+Although the build-up is a little lengthy, and it is hard to connect with any one the the main characters, but, oh boy, the punch line a hammer!
+After finishing the book I was not sure whether to laugh or cry, so I re-read it (the ending that is)!  _A Tale of Two Cities_ does have some long sentences, and is bit wordy, but for all that it is a must-read if enjoy historical-fiction.

-> _"A wonderful fact to reflect upon, that every human creature is constituted to be that profound secret and mystery to every other.
-A solemn consideration, when I enter a great city by night, that every one of those darkly clustered houses encloses its own secret; that every room in every one of them encloses its own secret; that every beating heart in the hundreds of thousands of breasts there, is, in some of its imaginings, a secret to the heart nearest it!"_

-A Tale of Two Cities is full of long wordy sentences, full of long illustrious words.
+> "A wonderful fact to reflect upon, that every human creature is constituted to be that profound secret and mystery to every other.
+A solemn consideration, when I enter a great city by night, that every one of those darkly clustered houses encloses its own secret; that every room in every one of them encloses its own secret; that every beating heart in the hundreds of thousands of breasts there, is, in some of its imaginings, a secret to the heart nearest it!" - Charles Dickens, A Tale of  Two Cities